Russian PM dampens amnesty chances for Khodorkovsky, Pussy Riot

 "Our people really are not much inclined, for example, to conduct acts of amnesty for individuals involved in violent crimes, for individuals who committed crimes against society, including hooliganism," Medvedev said in a TV interview.

-Supporters say Khodorkovsky, arrested in 2003, was jailed to curb a political challenge to Putin, bring his oil assets under state control and send a signal to other tycoons to toe the line.
+Khodorkovsky's supporters say the former Yukos oil company chief, who was arrested in 2003, was jailed to curb a political challenge to Putin, bring his oil assets under state control and send a signal to other tycoons to toe the line.

 In the eyes of Kremlin critics at home and abroad, Khodorkovsky's jailing is one of the biggest stains on the record of Putin, who was first elected president in 2000 and has not ruled out seeking another six-year term in 2018.

-Khodorkovsky is due for release in August but some activists doubt he will walk free while Putin is in power.
-The authorities continue to investigate dealings at now-defunct Yukos, prompting frequent speculation he could face new charges.
+He is due for release in August but some activists doubt he will walk free as long as Putin is in power.
+The authorities have continued to investigate his activities, prompting frequent speculation he could be hit with new charges.

-Deputy Prosecutor-General Alexander Zvyagintsev said several cases involving Khodorkovsky were being pursued and had "good prospects for going to court," Interfax news agency reported.
+Deputy Prosecutor-General Alexander Zvyagintsev issued a thinly veiled warning that could happen, saying several cases involving Khodorkovsky are being pursued and have "good prospects for going to court," Interfax news agency reported.

 TRIPLE JEOPARDY

-Khodorkovsky was convicted in 2005 and again in 2010, prompting accusations that Russia has tried him twice for the same activities.
+Khodorkovsky was convicted in 2005 and again in 2010, prompting accusations that the government has tried him twice for the same activities.
 A third trial would badly damage Russia's image unless there was iron-clad evidence of wrongdoing.

 Putin has suggested Khodorkovsky has blood on his hands, referring to a murder conviction against a former Yukos security chief.
 Zvyagintsev gave no details about any case involving Khodorkovsky.

-The Interfax news agency quoted an unnamed source as saying authorities were investigating suspicions of the laundering of more than $10 billion (6 billion pounds) and the possible use of laundered money to change Russian legislation - an apparent reference to the funding of political parties or civil society groups.

-Khodorkovsky and the jailed women from Pussy Riot are considered political prisoners by Kremlin opponents, but Medvedev said there were no political prisoners in Russia.
+Khodorkovsky and the jailed women from Pussy Riot are considered political prisoners by Kremlin opponents, but Medvedev said that there are no political prisoners in Russia.
 Putin has repeatedly said the same thing.

 Pussy Riot's Nadezhda Tolokonnikova and Maria Alyokhina are serving two-year sentences for a "punk prayer" protest against Putin in Russia's main cathedral that infuriated the Russian Orthodox Church and offended many believers.
 They are due for release in March.

-Western governments have called the punishment excessive and Kremlin opponents saw their trial as part of a clampdown on dissent during Putin's third presidential term, from May 2012.
+Western governments have called the punishment excessive and government opponents saw their trial as part of a clampdown on dissent during Putin's third presidential term, which he began in May 2012.

 While Medvedev suggested Russians convicted of hooliganism should not expect to be freed in an amnesty, both Tolokonnikova and Alyokhina have young children, which officials have suggested could be a factor in the decision.